facebook/react-native/docs/Debugging.md

 Select `Tools → Developer Tools` from the Chrome Menu to open the [Developer Tools](https://developer.chrome.com/devtools).
 You may also access the DevTools using keyboard shortcuts (**`Command`**`⌘` + **`Option`**`⌥` + **`I`** on Mac, **`Ctrl`** + **`Shift`** + **`I`** on Windows).
 You may also want to enable [Pause On Caught Exceptions](http://stackoverflow.com/questions/2233339/javascript-is-there-a-way-to-get-chrome-to-break-on-all-errors/17324511#17324511) for a better debugging experience.

-> It is [currently not possible](https://github.com/facebook/react-devtools/issues/229) to use the "React" tab in the Chrome Developer Tools to inspect app widgets.
-You can use Nuclide's "React Native Inspector" as a workaround.

 ### Debugging using a custom JavaScript debugger

 To use a custom JavaScript debugger in place of Chrome Developer Tools, set the `REACT_DEBUGGER` environment variable to a command that will start your custom debugger.
 You can then select "Debug JS Remotely" from the Developer Menu to start debugging.